-3. Distinguishable (Average: 45.59 % Success, 33.23 % Fail, 21.19 % N/A):
+3. Distinguishable (Average: 45.15 % Success, 32.72 % Fail, 22.14 % N/A):

 This success criterion is crucial for making it easier for users to see and hear content, including separating foreground from background.
-About 45.59 % of the sites successfully met this criterion based on automated testing on average, with a failure rate of 33.23 %.
-However, 21.19 %, was rated as not applicable.
+On average about 45.15 % of the website homepages successfully met this criterion based on automated testing, with a failure rate of 32.72 %, and 22.14% being not applicable (N/A).
 Figure 8 demonstrates the varied success rates in meeting success criteria for distinguishable.